CYP2D6: Genetic basis of variability

-The genetic basis for CYP2D6-mediated metabolic variability is the CYP2D6 allele, located on chromosome 22.
+The variability in metabolism is due to multiple different polymorphisms of the CYP2D6 allele, located on chromosome 22.
 Subjects possessing certain allelic variants will show normal, decreased, or no CYP2D6 function, depending on the allele.
 Pharmacogenomic tests are now available to identify patients with variations in the CYP2D6 allele and have been shown to have widespread use in clinical practice.
 The current known alleles of CYP2D6 and their clinical function can be found in databases such as PharmVar.

 Ethnic factors in variability

 Ethnicity is a factor in the occurrence of CYP2D6 variability.
-The lack of the liver cytochrome CYP2D6 enzyme occurs approximately in 7–10% in white populations, and is lower in most other ethnic groups such as Asians and African-Americans at 2% each.
+The reduction of the liver cytochrome CYP2D6 enzyme occurs approximately in 7–10% in white populations, and is lower in most other ethnic groups such as Asians and African Americans at 2% each.
+A complete lack of CYP2D6 enzyme activity, wherein the individual has two copies of the polymorphisms that result in no CYP2D6 activity at all, is said to be about 1-2% of the population.
 The occurrence of CYP2D6 ultrarapid metabolizers appears to be greater among Middle Eastern and North African populations.
+In Ethiopia, a particularly high percentage (30%) of the population are ultrametabolizers.
+As a result, the analgesic codeine is banned in Ethiopia due to the high rate of adverse events associated with ultrarapid metabolism of codeine in this population.

-Caucasians with European descent predominantly (around 71%) have the functional group of CYP2D6 alleles, while functional alleles represent only around 50% of the allele frequency in populations of Asian descent.
+Caucasians with European descent predominantly (around 71%) have the functional group of CYP2D6 alleles, producing extensive metabolism, while functional alleles represent only around 50% of the allele frequency in populations of Asian descent.

-This variability is accounted for by the differences in the prevalence of various CYP2D6 alleles among the populations–approximately 10% of whites are intermediate metabolizers, due to decreased CYP2D6 function, because they appear to have the non-functional CYP2D6*4 allele, while approximately 50% of Asians possess the decreased functioning CYP2D6*10 allele.
+This variability is accounted for by the differences in the prevalence of various CYP2D6 alleles among the populations–approximately 10% of whites are intermediate metabolizers, due to decreased CYP2D6 function, because they appear to have the one (heterozygous) non-functional CYP2D6*4 allele, while approximately 50% of Asians possess the decreased functioning CYP2D6*10 allele.